gpsportsclub20/Vir_Pro/docs/_sources/02_CodeOnline/Excel.rst.txt

       .. code-block::

-         'Setting up 100 repetitions with step count of 1 For Piling_Log = 1 To 100 Step 1
+         'Setting up a `For` statement with 100 iteration and step count of 1 For Piling_Log = 1 To 100 Step 1

-         ' Adding 1 to Pile_Number
+         ' Adding 1 to Pile_Number for every iteration
          Pile_Number = Pile_Number + 1

-         ' Displaying the total number of piles
-         MsgBox "Total Number of Piles is" & Pile_Number
+         ' Displaying the total number of piles in the piling log MsgBox "Total Number of Piles is" & Pile_Number

          Next Piling_Log